CrunchyData/postgres-operator-client/docs/content/_index.md

 ### Windows

-If you downloaded the Windows binary rename `kubectl-pgo-windows-386` to `kubectl-pgo.exe` this allows Windows to recognize the file as an executable.
-From there open a power shell terminal in the same directory to execute the binary.
+If you downloaded the Windows binary, rename `kubectl-pgo-windows-386` to `kubectl-pgo.exe`.
+This allows Windows to recognize the file as an executable.
+From there, open a power shell terminal in the same directory to execute the binary.

 ## Checking the plugin install